ad48hp/PatchGAN/README.md

 Use is possible on a small dataset (100 images could be enough if the images are similar).

 ![Image after 100 epochs on Nico Nico Nii video](sample_epoch_100.png)

+Can be trained on a single CPU, training on 100 images in minutes!